 Our mission is to decompose the neurobiological mechanisms of action and desire using cutting-edge tools of data science to evaluate their translational potential in improving aberrant motivation in patients.

-Our lab is affiliated with the Section of Medical Psychology at the Department of Psychiatry and Psychotherapy, University of Bonn, and with the Section of Translational Psychiatry at the Department of Psychiatry and Psychotherapy, Tübingen Center for Mental Health, University of Tübingen.
+Our lab is affiliated with the Section of Medical Psychology at the Department of Psychiatry and Psychotherapy, University of Bonn, and the Section of Translational Psychiatry at the Department of Psychiatry and Psychotherapy, Tübingen Center for Mental Health, University of Tübingen.